ejplatform/ej-server/docker/extensions/README.md

 * `ROCKETCHAT_USER_ID`: set to the admin ID got on the `curl` command.

 Now each time you try to access Rocketchat without django authentication, the user will be redirected to the EJ login page.

+Got to `Administration > Layout > Content` and put the content of the main block in rocket-intro.jinja2 file on Layout Home Body.

+Get the content of lib/assets/css/rocket.css and put it on custom css section at `Administration > Layout > Custom CSS`